AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package-step5.md

 [◀ Back to Checklist](preparing-replication-package) | [Back to Details](preparing-replication-package-details) | [◀ Previous: Step 4](preparing-replication-package-step4)

-After you have made all the above changes, you should test your code in an appropriate **authorized** container.
+After you have made all the  changes, you should test your code.
 To make this simple, we have set up a public website that hides the complexity of running containers from you.
 You only need to choose the software, the system will run the properly configured code automatically.

 ## Using the SIVACOR website